Emad-qas94/WEB-CALCULATOR/README.md

 The application is built to be intuitive and reliable, serving as a powerful tool for students, engineers, and anyone in need of a quick and dependable calculator.
 By saving all calculations to a database, it eliminates the need to manually record results and offers a convenient way to track and review past work.

+Key Features

+    User Authentication: Secure user registration and login system.

+    Scientific Calculation: A comprehensive set of scientific functions.

+    Persistent History: All calculations are automatically saved to a relational database, providing a detailed history for each user.

+    History Page: A dedicated and user-friendly page.

+    Responsive Design: A clean, responsive user interface that works seamlessly on various devices and screen sizes.

 Technologies Used

 This application is built using a modern and efficient technology stack, with each component playing a crucial role in its functionality: